maidsafe/sn_browser/docs/browser-development/Application-Design-Overview.md

 ### `./app/server`

-An express server is set up to provide proper HTTP header handling for any extension which may wish to hijack this normal behaviour (_cough_ SAFE _cough_).
+An express server is set up to provide proper HTTP header handling for any extension which may wish to hijack this normal behaviour (_cough_ Safe _cough_).

 ### `./app/utils`